 Fiore Photo Album

-One of my early memories of living in Montreal was when I would rummage through a box of old family photographs in my great aunt's closet buried deep behind her shoes.
-At the time, I wasn’t aware of their historical value.
-I grew up in an immigrant family home with my brother, mother, grandmother, great-aunt, and great-grandmother; we lived with them after my parents divorced, so we moved back to Montreal from Italy.
+One of my early memories of living in Montreal was when I would rummage through a box that contained old family photographs buried deep inside my great aunt, chickee’s closet set right behind her collection of shoes.
+At the time, I wasn’t aware of their value on a personal level, but I remember always being drawn to them, where each photo represented someone I would never come to know directly but come to see bridged by generations and experience their likeness through the photograph.
+I grew up in an immigrant family home with my brother, mother, grandmother, great-aunt, and, for a short while, my great-grandmother.
+We moved from Italy to live with them after my parent’s divorce.
 I was delighted to be reunited with my grandmother and her siblings.

-The selection of photographs, from 1915 to the 1950s, in Montreal, including photographs used as a correspondence between families still living in Italy, in Casacalenda, located in the province of Campobasso.
+The photographs date from 1915 to the 1950s in Montreal, including photographs used as correspondence between families still living in Casacalenda, Italy, in the province of Campobasso.

-Later, the role of the photograph changed from the studio portrait photograph, formal and unattached, to the portable, more democratic Kodak camera, which came into my family's possession around the 1930s and was now accessible even to people living on a modest wage.
+Later, the role of the photograph changed from the formal studio portrait photograph to the portable, more democratic Kodak camera, which came into my family's possession around the 1930s and was now accessible even to people living on a modest wage.
 This invention of the portable camera, working under the slogan, “You take the picture, and we do the rest,” enabled my family to record their life on their terms, in their own micro-cultural vernacular, independent from the macro culture.
-However, my conversations with my relatives, who now passed away, described that even with all their efforts, despite the fact most of the siblings were born in Montreal and some served in the military during WWII, it remained challenging to integrate into the dominant society fully and as a result, continued to remain marginalized.
+However, my conversations with my relatives, who have now passed away, described that even with all their efforts, despite the fact most of the siblings were born in Montreal remained challenging to integrate into the dominant society.
 My family built their home and lived on St-Urbain, close to Jarry park and later relocated to Park-X when their home was condemned for demolition to make way for a factory.
+Today, the same site has been bulldozed and is home to a large condominium complex.

 There were approximately two waves of mass Italian emigration to Canada, mainly resettling in New York, Montreal, and Toronto.
 My family landed in New York in around 1905, belonging to the first wave, and settled in Montreal, working mainly in constructing the railway systems that led into the city.